 Are there any domestic violence perpetrator programmes for women or for men in same-sex relationships?

 Most domestic violence perpetrator programmes have been designed for men in heterosexual relationships.
-Some of these programmes also work with women (in heterosexual or same-sex relationships) and with gay/bi men.
+Some of these programmes also work with women (in heterosexual or same-sex relationships) and with gay/bi men, in a 1-2-1 setting.
 For more information call the Respect Phoneline on 0808 802 4040.